git-pull/website/blog/2018/01/technical-screening.rst

 Are they not enough to substantiate that somebody could work, *immediately*?

-If someone can't answer trivia off the top of their head, are we now to believe they're *unteachable*, or just that they didn't recollect it?
+If someone can't answer trivia off the top of their head, are we now to assume they never knew it, or just that they didn't recollect it?

+If someone demonstrates clear expertise in a specific arena, but hasn't used exact, cherry-picked libraries out of chance yet, are we to believe they're *unteachable*?
+They can't learn it in 5 minutes?
+A day?
+A week?
+Some workplaces train for months.

 Performance issues?
 In a unique way, they can publicly see I get stuff done, and have basically zero downtime.